markjprice/web-dev-net9/docs/errata/errata.md

 In Step 1, I wrote, "add a navigation menu item to go to a CORS controller with a JavaScript action method".

 I should have written, "add a navigation menu item to go to a `ODataClient` controller with an `Index` action method".

+# Page 458 - Mocking with NSubstitute example

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on May 7, 2025](https://github.com/markjprice/web-dev-net9/issues/50).

+In Step 2, I wrote "treat errors as errors" when I should have written "treat warnings as errors".

 # Page 460 - Mocking with NSubstitute example